invoice-x/invoice2data/README.rst

 With the flexible template system you can:

 -  precisely match content PDF files
+-  plugins available to match line items and tables
 -  define static fields that are the same for every invoice
 -  define custom fields needed in your organisation or process
 -  have multiple regex per field (if layout or wording changes)